Purposes and roles of the Development Review Advisory Committee

-As the primary bureau engaged in development review, the Bureau of Development Services provides staff support to DRAC.
+As the primary bureau engaged in development review, the Bureau of Development Services (BDS) provides staff support to DRAC.
 BDS is what many people think of as the Building Department.
-BDS administers and enforces regulations that affect development proposals, from office towers to kitchen remodels.
+It administers and enforces regulations that affect development proposals from office towers to kitchen remodels.

-For the most part, BDS doesn’t write the regulations, it just administers and enforces them.
-For example, the Bureau of Planning and Sustainability writes the City’s zoning code, and BDS administers and enforces these zoning regulations.
+For the most part, BDS does not write the regulations; it just administers and enforces them.
+For example, the Bureau of Planning and Sustainability writes the City's zoning code, and BDS administers and enforces these zoning regulations.

-Other city bureaus are also involved in administering and enforcing regulations that affect development.
-For example, regulations relating to stormwater and sewer management are administered by the Bureau of Environmental Services.
-Other bureaus involved in development review and permitting include the Bureau of Transportation, the Water Bureau, Portland Fire and Rescue, and Portland Parks and Recreation’s Urban Forestry staff.
+Other City bureaus also administer and enforce regulations that affect development.
+For example, rules relating to stormwater and sewer management are administered by the Bureau of Environmental Services.
+Other bureaus involved in development review and permitting include the Bureau of Transportation, the Water Bureau, Portland Fire and Rescue, and Portland Parks and Recreation's Urban Forestry staff.
 DRAC advises BDS and these partner bureaus on development review, permitting and enforcement work.

-The DRAC consists of 17 members who represent different aspects of the development community, neighborhoods and other interests.
-There are currently four specific seats open and they are listed below.
-Members are appointed by the Commissioner in Charge of the Bureau of Development Services and confirmed by the City Council.
+The DRAC consists of 17 members who represent different aspects of the development community, neighborhoods, and other interests.
+There is currently one specific seat open.
+Members are appointed by the commissioner-in-charge of the Bureau of Development Services and confirmed by the City Council.

-The City of Portland is actively seeking individuals who have experience with or can share the perspectives of four distinct stakeholder groups relevant to the committee’s work:
+The City of Portland is actively seeking individuals who have experience as, or who share the perspectives of, public works permit customers.

 Applications received from individuals who are not chosen through this recruitment will be retained for consideration for future openings.

-BDS is at a point of significant transformation as the bureau expands the ways it interacts with and provides services to the public, with a shift to more online and remote services becoming available.
+The Bureau of Development Services is at a point of significant transformation as it expands how it interacts with and provides services to the public, with a shift to more online and remote services becoming available.
 It is critically important to have people of color at the table, providing their advice, perspectives and feedback on the new ways the bureau and its partner bureaus provide information to the public about existing regulations and provide development review, permitting, and enforcement services to the community.

 We need systems, processes and services that work for people of color.
-If you want to help development review, permitting and enforcement better serve communities of color, and you have experience in one of the seven areas, then we want to see your application:
+If you want to help development review, permitting and enforcement better serve communities of color, and you have experience in one of the two specified areas, then we want to see your application: